 Click on image for full size

-Scientists need coupled models because the oceans and the atmosphere are connected.
-Have you ever studied the water cycle?
-Heat from the Sun causes water in the ocean to evaporate and go into the air as water vapor.
-Water vapor forms clouds, and some clouds make rain.
+How are the atmosphere and the oceans connected?
+Have you ever learned about the water cycle?
+Heat from the Sun causes water in the ocean to evaporate.
+The water goes into the air as water vapor.
+Water vapor makes clouds.
+Some clouds make rain.
 Most rain falls on the oceans, returning water to the seas.
-This is an example of how the atmosphere and oceans are connected.
+This is one way the atmosphere and oceans are connected.

-Other chemicals (besides water) also move between the oceans and the atmosphere.
+Water isn't the only thing that moves between the oceans and the atmosphere.
+Other chemicals do too.
 For example, air has carbon dioxide in it.
 Some of that carbon dioxide gets dissolved into sea water.
-When it does, it forms carbonic acid.
+When it does, it forms a weak acid.
 Some types of plankton in the oceans give off chemicals that have sulfur in them.
 Those sulfur chemicals can end up in the atmosphere.

 Heat also moves back and forth between air and water.
 Water "holds onto" heat better than air.
 That is why places near oceans have warmer winters (and cooler summers) than places that are further inland.
 Clouds over the oceans make shade.
 That can cool off the oceans underneath, since they get less sunlight.